 - Requires NCDOT to take appropriate measures to ensure that non-participants are not located on or below the bridge deck during the course of operations.

-Skydio Autonomy Helps to Enable Safe and Effective Below Bridge BVLOS
+Skydio Autonomy Helps Enable Safe And Effective Below Bridge BVLOS

 Although this waiver applies to NCDOT, it lays the groundwork for expanded infrastructure inspection operations nationwide, shattering barriers that have tied the hands of commercial operators for years.
 If you’re wondering how this new authority may benefit your operations, we have two straightforward recommendations.

 As discussed above, there is a reason that NCDOT trusts Skydio drones to complete these complex inspections.
-Skydio takes the pressure off their pilots, who gain confidence by relying on industry leading obstacle avoidance capability powered by six 4K navigation cameras and a revolutionary set of AI algorithms (see this blog for further details).
+Skydio's drone intelligence takes the pressure off their pilots.
+They gain confidence by relying on industry leading obstacle avoidance capability powered by six 4K navigation cameras and a revolutionary set of AI algorithms.

 “Drones are a fantastic new tool for our Bridge Inspection Units,” said Secretary of Transportation Eric Boyette.
 “Safety is our top priority at NCDOT, and this new system helps improve the safety of not only our bridges and other infrastructure, but of our inspectors as well.”